Why should we engage in Developmental Biology?

 Developmental Biology enquires about the fundamental processes that underpin the fertilisation of an egg cell and its step-by-step transformation into the fascinating complexity of a whole organism (Box 1).

 At first sight, Developmental Biology could be viewed as an academic discipline driven by mere curiosity and, hence, to be of little relevance to the big challenges of population health or sustainability.
-On the contrary, Developmental Biology – shoulder-to-shoulder with Physiology – is arguably the most important biological discipline we have.
-Here we will explain this statement.
+On the contrary, Developmental Biology – along with Physiology – is arguably the most important biological discipline we have.
+Here we will explain and substantiate this statement.

 (1) Developmental defects in humans are very abundant (Box 2).
-Therefore, studying the underlying mechanisms and causes, as an essential remit of Developmental Biology, addresses the key challenge of population health.
-Sustainability of food resources is another major global challenge, and Developmental Biology can provide key strategies to improving crop and plant cultivation (see Mathan et al., 2016, Development 143, 3283ff. — LINK; further arguments will follow).
+By studying the underlying mechanisms and causes, Developmental Biology addresses the key challenge of population health.
+Sustaining food resources is another major global challenge, and Developmental Biology can provide key strategies to improving crop and plant cultivation (see Mathan et al., 2016, Development 143, 3283ff. — LINK; further arguments will follow – please help us by contributing your ideas!).

 (2) Developmental Biology (like Physiology) is asking fundamental questions at the level of whole organisms, organs or tissues (Box 3).
 Notably, this is the level at which diseases become manifest.
 For this reason, Developmental Biology has been, and continues to be, most effective in delivering explanations for diseases or medically relevant processes including infertility, neonatal death, birth defects (e.g. deformation, body growth abnormalities, developmental brain disorders, blindness, deafness), cancer, wound healing, tissue regeneration (regenerative medicine including stem cell biology), etc.